LibbyWin/SnowHoliday/README.md

 ## Icons
 The only icon I thought was neccessary for the webiste to contain was a 'scroll to top' arrow, located int he bottom right hand corner of the screen.
 This is presented to allow for the user to easily scroll to the top of the webiste, allowing for fast and easier access to the navigation bar.
-However, i have removed this from mobile viewing as it is easy to miss click that section of the screen, which could be frustrating for the user when
+However, I have removed this from mobile viewing as it is easy to miss click that section of the screen, which could be frustrating for the user when

 ## Colours
 By choosing white text on a dark grey background allows the website to have a sleak design.